 In a normal economic situation, the hotel, restaurant and institutional (HRI) sector as well as the retail and food processing sector present great opportunities for U.S. exporters.
-However, the HRI sector is currently struggling while the retail channel is stronger than normal.
+Which sector to enter first dependence on U.S. companies set up.
+However, for some first to market exporters, entering the retail sector could be a wise decision to get brand recognition and lay foundation to create demand by HRI sector.

-- Food Retail Sector: In 2022, total retail sales in Saudi Arabia were estimated at more than \$40 billion.
-Of that amount, 59 percent was generated through traditional grocery stores and 41 percent through modern retail channels.
+• Food Retail Sector: In 2023, total retail sales in Saudi Arabia were estimated at more than \$59 billion.
+Of that amount, 55 percent was generated through traditional grocery stores and 45 percent through modern retail channels.
 Revenue in traditional retail channels has been declining due to rapid expansion of hypermarkets and supermarkets.
-The retail sector is expected to continue to expand with the creation of more urban centers. - HRI Sector: The HRI sector was expanding prior to COVID-19.
-However, the pandemic devasted the fine dining restaurant sector for several months, but now the sector has fully recovered due to the lifting of all COVID -19 measures.
-In 2022, the HRI sector's total revenue was approximately \$29 billion, and is projected to grow approximately 10 percent annually over the next few years.
+The retail sector is expected to continue to expand with the creation of more urban centers.
+Online food purchases and deliveries have been increasing trends that created significant employment opportunities.

+- HRI Sector: The HRI sector was expanding prior to COVID-19.
+However, the pandemic devasted the fine dining restaurant sector for several years, but the sector is fully recovered and thriving.
+In 2024, the HRI sector's total revenue was approximately \$29 billion, and is projected to grow approximately 10 percent annually over the next few years.
 The HRI sector depends on imported food products to meet approximately 70 percent of its ingredient needs.

-• Food Production Sector: Saudi Arabia's local food processing is significant.
-Current available data indicates that in 2022 the country imported more than \$3 billion dollars' worth of intermediate food products, with the United States supplying approximately 12 percent.
+The expanding cloud kitchens and online food ordering/delivery services have reduced foot terrific in restaurants, forcing closure of some outlets. - Food Production Sector: Saudi Arabia's local food processing is significant.
+Current available data indicates that in 2023 the country imported more than \$4 billion worth of intermediate food products, with the United States supplying approximately 12 percent.
 The Saudi government provides various incentives for the expansion of the local food processing industry to improve food security.
 As such, the prospect for increased expansion of the domestic food processing industry should increase the demand for food ingredients.
+The total investment in this sector is estimated at \$60 billion, and its output is estimated at \$30 billion.